collective/collective.campaignmonitor/README.rst

 Like `collective.mailchimp`_ this product provides a portlet and a view (@@cm-newsletter-subscribe) to let users subscribe to a newsletter.

-The product provides a configuration control panel to let sites admins enter the Campaing Monitor API Key and select a customer, this way the available list of this customer will be selectable both in the subscribe form and in the portlet.
+The product provides a configuration control panel to let sites admins enter the Campaign Monitor API Key and select a customer, this way the available list of this customer will be selectable both in the subscribe form and in the portlet.

 This product has been tested on Plone 5.1 and above.